-The space currently offering car parks for MRS students has been re-zoned for university development.
-During the semester 2, MRS UC Students will be reallocated parking bays in the South East and N1 car parks.
+The space currently offering car parking for MRS residents has been re-zoned for university development.
+During semester 2, MRS Urban Community residents will be reallocated parking bays in the N1 car park.
 This arrangement will remain until the end of 2018.

 Work has begun to upgrade the physical workspaces of the centrally located Chancellery buildings.
 The revitalisation of these original 1960s buildings will alter the floor plan to support a more integrated and aligned way of working.
 Flexible pods, collaborative office and meeting spaces will improve the quality of interactions between staff and key partners and with students.

 The completed Chancellery buildings will integrate with the rejuvenated Forum landscape and Sir Louis Matheson library forecourt, and complement the dynamic central campus precinct around the Northern Plaza.
 Buildings 3A and 3B in this location will commence demolition and development works in October 2017.

 Estimated completion for the project is mid-late 2019

 Monash University is committed to sport, including club, varsity, social sport and recreational activity on campus.
 Optimising broad student participation is a core guiding principle in planning sport facilities.
 That's why Monash University has announced the delivery of multi-sports facilities, constructed with a long term vision for sport at Monash in mind.

 Please visit the Sporting Precinct Redevelopment web page for FAQ's and further information.

 Australia's first dedicated heart hospital will be located in the eastern precinct of our Clayton campus, adjacent to the Australian Synchrotron.